Facebooktwitterredditpinterestlinkedintumblr

 4. Price

 Generally, 1ms monitors are more expensive than 5ms monitors.
 This is because they offer a better response time and are more suited for gaming.
 However, there are some 5ms monitors that are just as expensive as 1ms monitors.
-It really depends on the features and specs of the monitor.
+It depends on the features and specs of the monitor.

 5. Viewing Angle